Qualysec

 SaaS Application Penetration Testing Guide

-But before we begin with procedure for SaaS app testing, let us give a brief about SaaS technology.
+But before we begin with the procedure for SaaS app testing, let us give a brief about SaaS technology.

-What is SaaS Application Penetration Testing ?
+What is SaaS Application Penetration Testing?

-SaaS technology based services will work as long as there is internet connectivity to the device accessing the information through SaaS company/product.
+SaaS technology-based services will work as long as there is internet connectivity to the device accessing the information through the SaaS company/product.
+So now let us begin with the SaaS application penetration testing.

-SaaS Application Penetration Testing
+How to start SaaS Application Penetration Testing?

 1) Understanding the policies of the cloud provider-

 Notifying the provider about a penetration test is a must in many cases.
 So, it places a restriction on what actually can be done while pen-testing.
 So, if an application is running on public cloud and you want to pen-test it, you will have to conduct some research regarding the cloud provider’s recommendations.
 Otherwise, sometimes not following these recommendations can cause trouble.
 Moreover, your pen-test can even look like a DDoS attack, so it may shut down your account.
-Every cloud provider usually check for any abnormalities in their infrastructures.
-Moreover, in many instances, the cloud service has automated systems to shut down the system without any warning if it perceives a DDoS attack.

-2) Create a plan for Penetration testing
+2) Create a plan for Penetration testing-

 A SaaS application penetration testing plan must include the following parameters: